 Corticosteroids.
 Corticosteroids may be used to treat chronic liver disease caused by an autoimmune disorder.
 Inflammation is suppressed, but scarring of the liver may continue.
-This may be combined with other medications, such as azathioprine.
+This may be combined with other medicines, such as azathioprine.

 Proper hygiene is the key to preventing the spread of many diseases, including hepatitis.
 Other preventive measures include the following:

-Vaccinations.
+Vaccines.
 A hepatitis B vaccine is routinely given to newborns, infants, and toddlers as part of their immunization schedule.
 A hepatitis A vaccine is available for people at risk for contracting the disease while traveling.
 (There are no vaccines for hepatitis C, D, or E at this time.)

 Blood transfusion.
 Blood for transfusions is routinely screened for hepatitis B and C to reduce the risk of infection.